 Principal risk Mitigation and update of risk assessment Company's financial KPI affected by risk

 Insufficient loans originated

 The Group may not achieve its target return due to lack of or reduction to loans available for the Group to invest in.
 The Board monitors deployment on a regular basis and is in close dialogue with Funding Circle.
-Capital deployed Net return target
+Capital deployed NAV total return

 The risk remains unchanged during the

 The Group is only able to acquire Credit year.

-Assets originated by the Marketplaces to the extent that a sufficient number of
+Assets originated by the Platforms to the extent that a sufficient number of Credit

-Credit Asset requests are received by the
+Asset requests are received by the

-Marketplaces which satisfy the
+Platforms which satisfy the Platforms'

-Marketplaces' credit processes.
+credit processes.